Digital Art

 Graphic Design

-How does design impact how we think, learn and interact?
+How does design impact how we think, learn, and interact?
 In this course we will investigate these questions as we explore how graphic communication is woven into our daily lives.
 Students will gain insight into a range of graphic design applications such as branding and advertising, illustration, typography, information design, and editorial publication.
-Working primarily with Adobe Illustrator, students will develop their digital drawing and design skills while establishing a workflow between Illustrator, InDesign and Photoshop.
-Open to Grade Levels: 10, 11, 12
+Working primarily with Adobe Illustrator, students will develop their digital drawing and design skills while establishing a workflow between Illustrator, InDesign, and Photoshop.

 Drawing + Painting

-Interests: Design, Hands On
+Interests: Design, Drawing, Hands On

 Building on your prior knowledge of drawing and painting, you will expand your technical skills and work with new materials in this course.
 Concepts and subject matter for your work will come from your interests, and you will have the opportunity to design your own studio practice at the end of the term.
 Regular discussion of The World of Art and Art History will provide context for our work.
 Critiques, documentation, and presentation will be essential elements of the class, emphasizing process and product.
 Prerequisites: Intro to 2D or by the recommendation from the Visual Art Department Head.